Meteor-Community-Packages/meteor-autoform/README.md

 * Appropriate HTML5 fields for all keys in the "Books" collection schema.
 * A submit button that gathers the entered values and inserts them into the "Books" collection.
-* Form validation based on the "Books" collection schema.
+* Form validation based on the schema attached to the "Books" collection.
 By default the form is validated when the user submits.
 If anything is invalid, the form is continually re-validated on keyup (throttled) as the user fixes the issues.
 * Default validation error messages that appear under the fields, and can be